psydeolite/ap-final/README.md

 Use
 =============
 Play with the synthesizer!
-Try out different instruments and record/play/save your very own midi file.
+Try out different instruments and record/play/save your very own MIDI file.

 Changes
 =====